zrajna/icvmbi_exercises/README.md

 If you find a typo, place for corrections or room for improvement in the task descriptions, create an issue on [github](https://github.com/zrajna/icvmbi_exercises/issues) and/or submit a [pull request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

+You should make sure that you are using the latest template from this site before seeking assistance. :)

 ## Language specific instructions

 * [MATLAB](matlab/README.md)